Introduction to ASP.NET MVC Framework

-- It is basically a C# or VB.NET class that is inherited from the System.Web.Mvc.Controller.
+- Is basically a C# or VB.NET class that is inherited from the System.Web.Mvc.Controller.

 - Is the component which will interact with both Models and views.

-- It contains action methods that are responsible for handling the incoming URL.
+- Contains action methods that are responsible for handling the incoming HTTP Request.

 - Can access and use the model class to pass the data to the views.